top of page

 biography

 Dutch mezzo-soprano Merel-Magali Cox is currently in her first year of her Masters degree at the Royal Northern College of Music, where she studies under the tutelage of Mary Plazas.
-She has been awarded the Dame Eva Turner Award, Help Musicians (Dick Maidment & Peggy Cooper Award), Het Cultuurfonds (Aafje Heynis & Rome Kalma Trusts) and her studies are generously supported by Peter Snook and the James and Mary Glass Scholarship.
+During her studies she has been awarded the Dame Eva Turner Award, Help Musicians (Dick Maidment & Peggy Cooper Award), Het Cultuurfonds (Aafje Heynis & Rome Kalma Trusts) and has been generously supported by Peter Snook and the James and Mary Glass Scholarship.

-In 2024, Merel-Magali completed her undergraduate studies at the RNCM with Hilary Summers and Mary Plazas, graduating with the highest distinction.
+In 2024, Merel-Magali completed her undergraduate studies at the RNCM with Hilary Summers and Mary Plazas, graduating with distinction and honours.

 @Esther Shea

 Alongside her operatic work, Merel-Magali enjoys a diverse solo career in oratorio and recital repertoire.
 Most recently, she was selected to join the prestigious RNCM Songsters, a selective pool of accomplished singers and collaborative pianists at the conservatoire.
-Through this platform Merel-Magali hopes to share both the intimacy and extravagance song can be.
 She has performed recitals at Bridgewater Hall, Carole Nash Recital Room, RNCM Concert Hall and Buxton International Festival.

 @Mike Cooter

 Merel-Magali is also a sought-after ensemble singer.
-She has performed at prestigious venues including the European Parliament in Strasbourg, Royal Albert Hall, Grieghallen in Bergen, and she appeared in the recent Sony/BBC film The Choral (Alan Bennett) directed by Nicholas Hytner and staring Ralph Fiennes, Roger Allam and Alan Armstrong, among others.
+She has performed at prestigious venues including the European Parliament in Strasbourg, Royal Albert Hall in London, Queen Silvia Concert Hall in Stockholm, Grieghallen in Bergen, and she appeared in the recent Sony/BBC film The Choral (Alan Bennett) directed by Nicholas Hytner and staring Ralph Fiennes, Roger Allam and Alan Armstrong, among others.

-She is a VOCES8 Scholar (25/26) and a member of The Mancunium Consort, described by The Gesualdo Six as “one of the rising stars of the choral music scene,” with whom the group has recently collaborated in concert.
-The group's debut album, A New Light, was released on Friday 17th October 2025 under the VOCES8 Records label and is available to stream and purchase now.
+She is a VOCES8 Scholar (25/26), a member of VOCES8 Scholars Ensemble and The Mancunium Consort, described by The Gesualdo Six as “one of the rising stars of the choral music scene,” with whom the group has recently collaborated in concert.
+The group's debut album, A New Light, was released in autumn 2025 under the VOCES8 Records label and is available to stream and purchase now.
+And the group's second album is just around the corner..!

 Merel-Magali previously served as an alto lay clerk at Manchester Cathedral, singing daily services and featuring in broadcasts such as BBC Radio 3’s Choral Evensong and BBC One’s Christmas Morning Service.

-Merel-Magali has recorded eight CDs with various ensembles, including The Mancunium Consort, Phoenix Ensemble, Salford Cathedral Choir, St-Martin-in-the-Fields diocese of Manchester, Edvard Grieg Korene, RNCM Chamber Choir, the VOCES8 Foundation Choir, and the VOCES8 Scholar Ensemble.
-In the upcoming months, Merel-Magali will tour with the latter ensemble throughout the UK, Italy, Spain, France, and Colombia.
+Merel-Magali has recorded eight CDs with various ensembles, including The Mancunium Consort, Phoenix Ensemble, Salford Cathedral Choir, St-Martin-in-the-Fields diocese of Manchester, Edvard Grieg Korene, RNCM Chamber Choirthe VOCES8 Foundation Choir, and the VOCES8 Scholar Ensemble.
+In the upcoming months, Merel-Magali will tour with the latter ensemble throughout the UK, Sweden, Italy, Spain, France, and Colombia.

-Merel-Magali has participated in masterclasses and coaching sessions with Ann Murray DBE, Della Jones, Michael Chance, Rupert Burleigh, Ingrid Surgenor, Gary Matthewman, Dr Louise Toppin, Nadine Benjamin MBE, Susan Bullock, Andrew Watts, Henry Waddington, Nico de Villiers, Janet Haney, Gary Jankowski, Claron McFadden, and others.
+Merel-Magali has participated in masterclasses and coaching sessions with Ann Murray DBE, Jennifer Larmore, Della Jones, Michael Chance, Mary Bevan, Rupert Burleigh, Ingrid Surgenor, Gary Matthewman, Martin Picard, Dr Louise Toppin, Nadine Benjamin MBE, Susan Bullock, Andrew Watts, Henry Waddington, Nico de Villiers, Janet Haney, Gary Jankowski, Claron McFadden, and others.

 CV AVAILABLE UPON REQUEST